Ben10164/CPSC-351/Unit_1.md

   * Take a bike ride
   * Call your parents

-### Late Work
+## Late Work

 * Assignments are due on the date posted
 * You may resubmit graded problem sets for a higher grade.
 These must have a score of 70% or higher
-* The protocol is to appear at my office hours by Friday after the problem set was returned, with the prepaired problems
+* The protocol is to appear at my office hours by Friday after the problem set was returned, with the prepared problems

-### Other
+## Other

 * Quizzes once a week.
 (14 of them, total 5% of grade)
 * **Use LaTeX to get extra credit!**
 * Calendar
-* Every sunday the calender is updated for the following week
+* Every Sunday the calendar is updated for the following week

-### Three parts of "Theory of Computation"
+## Three parts of "Theory of Computation"

 1. Automata Theory
-2. Compatability Theory
+2. Compatibility Theory
 3. Complexity Theory

-#### Automata Theory
+### Automata Theory

 Definition and properties of mathematical models of computation